mirumee/satchless/doc/item.rst

 .. method:: ItemSet.get_total(**kwargs)

-   Return a :class:`prices.Price` object representing the total price of the set.
+   Return a :class:`prices.Money` or :class:`prices.TaxedMoney` object representing the total price of the set.
 Keyword arguments are passed to :meth:`get_subtotal`.

    Calling this method on an empty set will raise an :exc:`AttributeError` exception.